JavierLopatin/Peatland-Disturbance-C-Pools/README.md

-# Peatland-Disturbance-C-Pools
+# Disturbance alters relationships between soil carbon pools and aboveground vegetation attributes in an anthropogenic peatland in Patagonia

-Data and R scripts for the manuscript 'Disturbance alters ecological links between soil peatland carbon pools and aboveground vegetation attributes'
+Data and R scripts for the manuscript 'Disturbance alters relationships between soil carbon pools and aboveground vegetation attributes in an anthropogenic peatland in Patagonia' Submitted to Ecology and Evolution.